jatupan1989/boomjum1989/Blocking-javascript-execution-reliably-in-Chromium-based-browsers.md

-_[Posted here because a Hacker News post is limited to 2000 characters, and I didn't want to truncate the text]_
+_[This was meant for a post on Hacker News, but posted here because a HN post is limited to 2000 characters, and I didn't want to truncate the text]_

 There is an unfortunate myth still going on out there which can be resumed as follow: